 Experiencing a Monument Valley Sunrise Tour

 Monument Valley is arguably one of the most photogenic places on the planet.
 But a large portion of it is off-limits without a guide.
-To gain special access to the backcountry, you may want to consider a Monument Valley sunrise tour.
+So, to gain special access to the backcountry, you may want to consider a Monument Valley sunrise tour.

-There are two types of sunrise tours: basic tours and special photography tours, and you have several different companies to choose from for either type.
+There are two types of sunrise tours available: basic tours and special photography tours, and you have several different companies to choose from for either.
 Photography tours are more expensive, going for about $125 per person, while regular tours cost around $90.

 Monument Valley sunrise tours generally last from around 6:00-9:00, during which you’ll be driven around to some of the backcountry’s most scenic areas.